Dumitrescu-Alexandru/TSignal/README.md

 - If a different dataset needs to be tested, refer to the 3.4 to create your own sequence file.
 After predicting the sequences, use the correct and true predictions with misc/visualize_cs_pred_results.py methods get_pred_perf_sptype and get_cs_perf to get the SP type/CS performance on your predictions.

-### 3.2 Using our deployment model

-Download our pre-trained model from [here](https://www.dropbox.com/s/lfuleg9470s7nqx/deployment_sep_pe_swa_extra_inpemb_on_gen_best_eval_only_dec.pth?dl=0) and add it in sp_data folder.

-To extract sequence predictions:
-- prepare binary file containing a dictionary of the form {sequence:[embedding, label_sequence, life_group, sp-type]}.
-Since it is used for testing, all entries may be random, and the binaries are created this way for compatibility with training dataloaders.

-To extract saliency maps of some sequences:

-- Follow the same procedures as in extracting predictions, and simply add "--compute_saliency" argument to your call.

 ### 3.3  Train a new model while tuning bert
 Recreating a deployment model: First, follow the instructions on Section 2.
 If you wish to replicate the experiment results, refer to arguments --train_folds